Afirestriker/Afirestriker/README.md

 ## ⚡️ Fun fact:
 - Awarded 🥇 as Best Sport Player of the year in 2014.
-- Lead my school soccer team to our first 🏆 in competitive tournament.
+- Lead my school ⚽ team to our first 🏆 in competitive tournament.
-- +70% 🏆 winning ratio in online FiFa with over 1500+ matched played.
+- ➕70% winning ratio in online FiFa with over 🔥1500+ matched played.

 ## 🔗 Find me around the web...
 - You can connect and follow me on <a href="https://linkedin.com/in/ashish-agrawal-india">linkedin/in/ashish-agrawal-india</a>